 Attend a mandatory Off-campus Fundraising workshop.

-The trainings are only avialble in the Spring as the timeline is such that all funding must be in ASSU accounts by December.
+The trainings are only available in the Spring as the timeline is such that all solicitations must occur by December.

 Develop a program proposal and detailed, reasonable budget.

 - Anticipated expenses that are based on real estimates.
 It is possible to include a small contingency in your budget of 10-15 %, which is especially useful for larger programs.

 - All on-campus funding sources solicited and funds earned must be included and is a requirement before you can fundraise off-campus.